- Research article

 Electronic supplementary material

-Additional file 1: S. aurata TGF-β6.
+Additional file 1: Primers used for cloning and expression of S. aurata TGF-β6.
 Primer names, sequences and annealing temperatures used for cloning and for expression of S. aurata TGF-β6 (DOC 67 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.

 Rights and permissions

 This article is published under license to BioMed Central Ltd. This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/2.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.